Governance

 The role of the Chief Executive Officer (CEO)

-The CEO has the delegated responsibility for the day-to-day operation of SELCAT including the performance of the Academy Trust Company’s academies.
+The CEO has the delegated responsibility for the day-to-day operation of the Trust including the performance of the Academy Trust Company’s academies.

-The CEO is the accounting officer so has overall responsibility for the operation of the SELCAT`s financial responsibilities and must ensure that the organisation is run with financial effectiveness and stability, avoiding waste and securing value for money.
+The CEO is the accounting officer so has overall responsibility for the operation of the the Trust's financial responsibilities and must ensure that the organisation is run with financial effectiveness and stability, avoiding waste and securing value for money.

 The CEO leads the executive management team of SELCAT.